veewee/veewee.github.io/app/_posts/2016-12-21-optimizing-php-performance-by-fq-function-calls.md

 <h2>Benchmarks</h2>

-One of a next tweet stated that a performance gain from 4.5% was made by using fully qualified function calls.
+One of the next tweets stated that a performance gain from 4.5% was made by using fully qualified function calls.
 Of course, this is just a non-proven number and depends on the project you are working on.
 To make sure that I am not writing nonsense, I made a little benchmark in PHP 7.1: